 Tezos is a self-amending blockchain network that was designed to ensure the secure and scalable use of smart contracts and decentralized applications (dApps).
 Tezos’ unique on-chain governance mechanism allows the blockchain to routinely adopt and adapt new features natively and automatically with high stakeholder participation.
 Tez (XTZ) is the native cryptocurrency of Tezos.

 Tezos' Open Source Programming Language

 Through the use of its open-source functional programming languages, Tezos boasts unique technical advantages that create a more secure and inherently stable architecture.
-Open-source coding languages tend to lower the barrier to entry for potential developers, since they can evolve alongside the developers using them in a way that benefits the developer community as a whole.
-This has led to the growth and evolution of the Tezos blockchain while still allowing the network to maintain robust security.
+Open-source coding languages tend to lower the barrier to entry for potential developers, as they can evolve alongside the developers using them in a way that benefits the developer community as a whole.
+This has led to the growth and evolution of the Tezos blockchain while allowing the network’s security to remain robust.

 The system was built initially with two coding languages: OCaml and Michelson.
 Both are functional languages that have inherent advantages over imperative languages used in Ethereum.
 Michelson was created to enable smart contracts — aiming for clarity, precision, and efficiency.
 It allows for the mathematical verification of any new code’s functionality, thereby maintaining a more cohesive and stronger coding structure than other blockchain systems.